seanpm2001/seanpm2001/README.md

 - ⚡ Fun fact: ...
 !-->

-I joined GitHub on May 25th 2020 to get my many projects out there.
+I joined GitHub on 2020, Monday, May 25th to get my many projects out there.
 I am skilled in computer programming, and I have many interests.
 [Learn more about me here](https://gist.github.com/seanpm2001/7e40a0e13c066a57577d8200b1afc6a3)

 See my year in review for: